pcbouman-eur/human-resource-machine-compiler/README.md

 This project is mostly for fun; it allows you to write loops and things in a more structured way than the game allows you to, but ultimately it is probably not useful if you want optimized solutions.

 It requires the JParsec library to function and makes use of Java 8.
+The parser is already extremely ugly, but lambda's make things a lot more bearable.
 The documentation is mostly lacking, although the source code of the parser class has some explanation of the grammar of the language.

 JParsec is imported via maven.
 I don't use maven for anything else at the moment.